 The nominating and corporate governance committee will consider a number of qualifications relating to management and leadership experience, background and integrity and professionalism in evaluating a person's candidacy for membership on the Board.
 The nominating and corporate governance committee may require certain skills or attributes, such as financial or accounting experience, to meet specific board needs that arise from time to time and will also consider the overall experience and makeup of its members to obtain a broad and diverse mix of board members.
-Though the nominating and corporate governance committee when evaluating candidates.
-The nominating and corporate governance committee when evaluating candidates.
-The nominating and corporate governance committee when evaluating candidates.
-The nominating and corporate governance committee when evaluating candidates.
-The nominating and corporate governance committee when evaluating candidates.
+Though the nominating and corporate governance committee does not have specific guidelines on diversity, it is one of many criteria considered by the nominating and corporate governance committee when evaluating candidates.
+The nominating and corporate governance committee does not distinguish among nominees recommended by stockholders and other persons.